-Born in 1983 in St. Louis, MO, Nicole Cooper began drawing at an early age.
+Nicole Cooper was born in 1983 in St. Louis, MO.
 She studied at The Kansas City Art Institute, where she found a passion for painting the human figure.
 During the summer of 2006, she completed a competitive Summer Residency Program with Yale University in Norfolk, CT.
 Nicole then moved back to her hometown after graduating with a Bachelor's Degree in Painting from KCAI in 2007.

 To enhance her practice, she continually seeks further education through workshops by well-known artists succeeding in figurative painting.
 In 2014, Cooper was selected to participate in a Painting Weekend Master Class taught by Vincent Desiderio at the New York Academy.
 2018 found her drawn to work with Julie Heffernan in conjunction with Heffernan's "When the Water Rises" exhibition in Virginia Beach, VA.
 Most recently, she worked with Victor Wang in St. Louis, MO.